Guerrilla Girls: Internal disputes

-Selling out
+Museum Exhibitions

 Upon their 1985 debut, the Guerrilla Girls were "lauded by the very establishment they sought to undermine".
 They have since exhibited at Tate Modern, Venice Biennale, Centre Pompidou, and MoMA, which additionally grants them a broader audience for their concerns.
 Since then, this relationship has only intensified, as the Guerrilla Girls presented their exhibitions in museums and even allowed their works to be collected by hegemonic institutions.
 Although some have questioned the efficacy, if not hypocrisy, of the group's working within the system that they originally denigrated, few would challenge their decision to let the Getty Research Institute house their archives.
+Since the Getty Research Institute acquiring the early archive of the Guerrilla Girl's work, it has become the most requested archive in the Getty Research Institute's collection, and it is the most complete collection of Guerrilla Girls material in the world.